KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 The the first style is the default theme (background) called `body`.
 It has many attributes such as `position`, `margin`... but it's only recommended to modify `background-image`, `background-color`, `background-size`, `background-repeat`, `background-position`, `background-blend-mode`, `animation`.
 You can try to modify them and see what happens.
 Things usually needs some trial-and-errors in order to get working.
 BTW, I hope you agree with me that it's pretty smart to paint soybean with red color to make red beans here...

+Also, in `body`, you might have noticed that we have used two background images here.
+That's for creating a staggering effect, which means that there is an offset for some of the repeating elements.
+Since we have added a new image here, we will need extra pair of `background-size`, `background-repeat`, `background-position`, `background-blend-mode`.

+I have to admit that I asked ChatGPT for `animation`, so can you!
+Try to ask it to make the program do better things.
+I have faith in you.

 The next style is `body.egg`.
 Before we have been article used setting `theme: cat`, so it's straightforward that we can use this theme with `theme: egg`.
 Basically, if you want to create more themes, just do `body.theme`.
 Remember you can inquiry ChatGPT if you want to do something but don't know where to start it.